italrr/cr/docs/Lore.md

 - Victor Vetsu

 Victor is the leader of the Bibi Snakes.
 The character can choose to work for Victor/Bibis.
-The name comes from an artificial food created by the Chinese before the world.
+The name comes from an artificial food created by the Chinese before the world ended.
 It's served as a delicatessen.

+Victor used to be a drug addicted, that lost his job, and friends.
+Eventually he quit, and put together the Bibi Snakes.
+Victor is slender, but built.

+Victor's best friend was Mona Miss which was murdered by the rival gang Bloodchungs.

--
+- Mona Miss

+Mona is an ex-drugaddict that met Victor Vetsu in an AA meeting.

 ## How it starts